nickzermeno/Open-Powerlifting/README.md

-I apologize for the confusion.
-Here's an example README for your Open Powerlifting project, which was built using R:

 # Open Powerlifting

 This is a data science project that aims to explore the Open Powerlifting dataset and gain insights into powerlifting competitions and athletes.
 The project is built using R and various data science libraries, such as tidyverse, ggplot2, and dplyr.